playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/index.md

 #### Expressions  {#microsyntax-explain-expressions}

-The way I describe expressions in simple terms is “anything that, when referenced, returns a value".
+The way I describe expressions in simple terms is "anything that, when referenced, returns a value".
 Like the example above, it could mean using an operator (`5 + 3`), calling a function (`Math.random()`), a variable (assuming `const numberHere = 12`, `numberHere`) or just a value itself (`'a string here'`).

-While "what is and isn’t an expression in JavaScript” could be it’s own post, suffice it to say that if you’re able to pass a piece of code to a function as an argument — it’s an expression.
+While "what is and isn’t an expression in JavaScript" could be it’s own post, suffice it to say that if you’re able to pass a piece of code to a function as an argument — it’s an expression.

 ```html
 <!-- This code is not super useful in the real-world, -->